Charged With Non-Driving Alcohol Offenses

 Purchasing Alcohol When Under Age

 Your child gets caught with a six-pack of beer at a party, the beach, or at a friend’s house.
-Under New Jersey law, the purchase of alcoholic beverages by a minor under legal age or purchased by another for a minor under age is a disorderly person’s offense which will result in a fine(s) and suspension ofbuying_alcohol your driver’s license and participation in a mandatory alcohol education and treatment program.
+Under New Jersey law, the purchase of alcoholic beverages by a minor under legal age or purchased by another for a minor under age is a disorderly person’s offense, which will result in fines, suspension ofcharged with non-driving offenses your driver’s license, and participation in a mandatory alcohol education and treatment program.

 THE LAW READS THAT IT IS UNLAWFUL FOR: